page1/honeybadger-java/README.md

     HONEYBADGER_API_KEY
     JAVA_ENV

+If you are using the log4j appender, JAVA_ENV can be set instead in the log4j.properties file.

 HONEYBADGER_API_KEY: Contains your Honeybadger api key.
 This is found in your projects settings on the Honeybadger web page.

 JAVA_ENV: Describes the environment where your program is running.
 I use development and production.